matthijskooijman/arduino-lmic/README.md

 `-D CFG_kr920` | `LMIC_REGION_kr920` | 8 | 2.9 | Korea 920-923 MHz ISM
 `-D CFG_in866` | `LMIC_REGION_in866` | 9 | 2.10 | India 865-867 MHz ISM

+The library requires that the compile environment or the project config file define exactly one of `CFG_...` variables.
+As released, `project_config/lmic_project_config.h` defines `CFG_us915`.
+If you build with PlatformIO or other environments, and you do not provide a pointer to the platform config file, `src/lmic/config.h` will define `CFG_eu868`.

+MCCI BSPs add menu entries to the Arduino IDE so you can select the target region interactively.

-You should define exactly one of `CFG_...` variables.
-If you don't, the library assumes `CFG_eu868`.
-The library changes configuration pretty substantially according to the region.
+The library changes configuration pretty substantially according to the region selected, and this affects the symbols in-scope in your sketches and cpp files.
 Some of the differences are listed below.
+This list is not comprehensive, and is subject to change in future major releases.

 #### eu868, as923, in866, kr920